 Unless the spouses getting divorced are still on decent terms, it is not unusual for the higher earning spouse to try to hide his or her true income.
 While they falsely claim to be unable to pay child support or spousal maintenance, you, your children and/or your financial future could be the ones to suffer.

 At Watson Law, we work every day to make sure our clients get the money to which they are entitled under Illinois law.
 Lead attorney Linda Watson will make sure your ex does not cheat you out of the support you, your children or your financial future need to remain stable following divorce.
-Our firm has offices in Peoria, Bloomington and Washington, and represents clients across Central Illinois.
+Our firm’s office is in Peoria and represents clients across Central Illinois.

 Gross And Net Income Explained